kirik8008/SystemTicket_osx/README.md

 [![Make a donation to support this project](https://img.shields.io/badge/donate-YandexMoney-orange.svg?style=flat)](https://money.yandex.ru/to/41001242761077)

-Program to display the ticket and work with the API CMS "СистемаЗаявок".
+Program to display the ticket and work with the API CMS "SystemTicket".
 And added messenger for users ' communication applications.

  [ Server IM (Node.js)](https://github.com/kirik8008/imserver) to work messenger